AlphaNick15/AlphaNick15/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [nikhiljha.9922@gmail.com](mailto:nikhiljha.9922@gmail.com)
-* 🧠  I'm currently working on Machine Learning
+* 🧠  I'm currently working on Golang
-* 🤝  I'm open to collaborating on Interesting Projects
 * ⚡  It’s all 0’s and 1’s

 ### Skills